captionpoint/CaptionPoint-Server/public/will.md

 ---
 ---
 ## HENRY:
 What?
-Alice.
----
-## HENRY:
+Alice…
+--
-Is it bad?
+is it bad?
 ---
 ## HENRY:
 I knew it.